 It is imperative that you have a causal model in place before you begin the model-building process.
 This model is usually presented as a causal diagram.
-These were introduced in Chapter 13 and a much more complete discussion of causal diagrams is presented elsewhere (Rothman et al, 2008, Chapter 12).
+These were introduced in Chapter

+13 and a much more complete discussion of causal diagrams is presented elsewhere (Rothman et al, 2008, Chapter 12).
 The diagram will identify potential causal relationships among the predictors and the outcome of interest.
-For example, if you were interested in evaluating the effects of cigarette smoking on birth weight, and also had recorded data on mothers' race and education level, total birth order (parity), gestation length, and number of babies born as well as weight gain during pregnancy, then a putative causal diagram might look like Fig. 15.1.
-(Note There are other data recorded in the dataset bw5k.
-This subset has been chosen for pedagogical purposes.)
+For example, if you were interested in evaluating the effects of retained placenta on reproductive performance (as measured by the calving-to-conception interval) in multiparous dairy cows and also had recorded data on: parity, twins, dystocia, vaginal discharge (an indicator of metritis), calving to first service interval and first service conception, then a putative causal diagram might look like Fig. 15.1.
+(These are the variables recorded in the dataset daisy2 used in Chapter 14.)
+Note In the causal diagram, it is assumed that twins and dystocia only affect reproductive performance through their effects on retained placenta and/or vaginal discharge.
+(You might propose other causal relationships).

-Fig. 15.1 Putative causal diagram for effects of cigarette smoking on birth weight
+Fig. 15.1 Putative causal diagram for effects of retained placenta on reproductive performance

-If the objective of the study was to quantify the effects of cigarette smoking on birth weight, you would NOT include either of the intervening variables (gestation length or weight gain) in the regression model.
-Inclusion of these intervening variables would remove any of the effect from cigarette smoking that was mediated through them.
-On the other hand, if race or college education are suspected to be important confounders, they might be designated to remain in the model regardless of whether or not they are statistically significant.
+If the objective of the study was to quantify the effects of retained placenta on the calving to conception interval, you would NOT include any intervening variables (vaginal discharge, calving to first service interval, first service conception) in the regression model.
+Inclusion of these intervening variables would remove any of the effect from retained placenta that was mediated through them.
+On the other hand, if parity is suspected to be an important confounder, it might be designated to remain in the model regardless of whether or not it is statistically significant.

-Even if a study has a large number of predictors, it is essential to start with a causal structure in mind and this can often be drawn by grouping variables into logical clusters (eg all demographic variables together, all behaviour measures together).
+Even if a study has a very large number of predictors, it is essential to start with a causal structure in mind and this can often be drawn by grouping variables into logical clusters (eg all farm management variables together, all measures of disease levels together).